Turkey Meatloaf Muffins

 Four Turkey Meatloaf Muffins in white enamel pan.

-Do I have to cook onions before putting them in meatloaf?
+Do I have to cook onions before putting them in this meatloaf?

 I highly recommend it, especially with small meatloaves like this, because the onions won’t get cooked and may still have some crunch left.
 Sauteeing the onions in olive oil softens them, adding more flavor and moisture.